txnizha/OIBSIP/CyberSecurity-Task7-Nikto/README.md

 ---

 ### Finding 3: ETag Inode Leakage (CVE-2003-1418)

 **Severity:** Low

-**What it is:** Apache's ETag header, used for browser caching, was found to include the file's inode number — a low-level Linux filesystem identifier.
+**What it is:** Apache's ETag header was found to include the file's inode number, a low-level Linux filesystem identifier.

-**Why it is a risk:** Exposing inode numbers leaks internal information about the server's filesystem structure.
-While not directly exploitable on its own, this information can assist attackers in fingerprinting the server and planning more targeted attacks.
-It also confirms the server is running on a Linux filesystem, narrowing the attack surface.
+**Why it is a risk:** Exposing inode numbers leaks internal information about the server's filesystem structure, assisting attackers in fingerprinting the server and planning more targeted attacks.

 **How to fix it:** Modify the Apache configuration to remove inode information from ETags:
 FileETag MTime Size